maatthc/basicpuppettemplate/README.md

 This module has been validated using "puppet-lint" but the "line has more than 80 characters" item has ignored.

+Both Nginx and Unicorn workers were set to a minimum to save resources.
+Please increase those number in production.

 The dependencies of the module are :
 * puppetlabs-firewall
 * puppetlabs-ntp